-2024 Venue: Metropole Hotel
+Venue: Metropole Hotel Booking Required

-9:30 am

-Workshop

-Booking Required

 At each meeting we focus on either a particular painter or sculptor, or an art movement.
 The talks are always illustrated with pictures and occasionally videos.
 There is plenty of time for discussion during the meetings.